Mircea Irimescu: Club career

 Irimescu was born on 13 May 1959 in Craiova, Romania.
 He began playing junior-level football at local club Universitatea, winning a national junior championship in 1974.
 He made his Divizia A debut on 11 September 1976 when coach Constantin Teașcă sent him in the 67th minute to replace Sorin Cârțu in a 1–0 home win over Politehnica Iași.
 In the next round he scored in a 1–1 draw against Sportul Studențesc București.
 Subsequently, on 2 April 1977 he scored a brace in a 2–1 away victory against Politehnica Iași.

 Irimescu went on to play 14 seasons for "U" Craiova, being part of the "Craiova Maxima" generation, helping them win two consecutive league titles in 1980 and 1981.
 At the first one he contributed with seven goals scored in the 26 appearances given to him by coach Valentin Stănescu and in the second he netted four goals in the 21 matches coach Ion Oblemenco used him.
 He also won the Cupa României four times, but played only in the 1981 and 1983 finals which were victories against Politehnica Timișoara.

 Irimescu played 35 games and scored five goals for "U" Craiova in European competitions.
-In the second round of the 1979–80 UEFA Cup he netted a goal in the 4–0 aggregate win over Leeds United, thus Universitatea became the first Romanian club that eliminated a team from England in European competitions.
+In the second round of the 1979–80 UEFA Cup he netted a goal in the 4–0 aggregate win over Leeds United, as Universitatea became the first Romanian club that eliminated a team from England in European competitions.
 Subsequently, in the following round he scored a goal in the 2–1 aggregate loss to Borussia Mönchengladbach.
 Afterwards, they reached the quarter-finals in the 1981–82 European Cup by eliminating Olympiacos and Kjøbenhavns Boldklub, with Irimescu scoring once against the first, being eliminated with 3–1 on aggregate by Bayern Munich.
-He made nine appearances in the 1982–83 UEFA Cup campaign when they reached the semi-finals, scoring once against Shamrock Rovers, being eliminated by Benfica on the away goal rule after 1–1 on aggregate.
-He made his last Divizia A appearance under coach Sorin Cârțu in a 2–0 away loss to Corvinul Hunedoara, totaling 318 matches with 62 goals in the competition.
+Irimescu made nine appearances in the 1982–83 UEFA Cup campaign when they reached the semi-finals, scoring once against Shamrock Rovers, being eliminated by Benfica on the away goal rule after 1–1 on aggregate.
+Contributing four matches to the 1984–85 UEFA Cup run, he helped "U" navigate past Real Betis and Olympiacos before they ultimately fell to Željezničar in the round of 16.
+He made his last Divizia A appearance on 5 June 1990 under coach Sorin Cârțu in a 2–0 away loss to Corvinul Hunedoara, totaling 318 matches with 62 goals in the competition.

 In 1990, Irimescu joined for one season Divizia B side Electroputere Craiova, helping them earn promotion to the first league.
 Then he went to play in the fourth league of Germany at Sportfreunde Siegen where he ended his career in 1992.